-- If an assault occurs, notify the College Administrator immediately - Do not disturb the crime scene - Notify local law enforcement officials - Secure counseling for the victim - Change the academic schedule if victim requests - Disciplinary actions on the assaulter includes dismissal from the college.
+- If an assault occurs, notify the College Administrator immediately - Do not disturb the crime scene - Notify local law enforcement officials - Secure counseling for the victim as applicable. - Alter the academic schedule if applicable. - Disciplinary actions on the assaulter includes dismissal from the college.